kubevirt/kubevirt.github.io/_posts/2020-05-12-KubeVirt-VM-Image-Usage-Patterns.md

       source:
         pvc:
           namespace: vm-images
-          name: fedora-cloud-base-31
+          name: fedora-cloud-base
 ```

 There are a few key takeaways from this manifest worth discussing.

 1. Usage of **runStrategy: "RerunOnFailure"**.
 This tells KubeVirt to treat the VM's execution similar to a Kubernetes Job.
 We want the VM to continue retrying until the VM guest shuts itself down gracefully.
 2. Usage of the **cloudInitNoCloud volume**.
 This volume allows us to inject a script into the VM's startup procedure.
 In our case, we want this script to install nginx, configure nginx to launch on startup, and then immediately shutdown the guest gracefully once that is complete.
 3. Usage of the **dataVolumeTemplates section**.
-This allows us to define a new PVC which is a clone of our fedora-cloud-base-31 base image.
+This allows us to define a new PVC which is a clone of our fedora-cloud-base base image.
 The resulting VM image attached to our VM will be a new image pre-populated with nginx.

 After posting the VM manifest to the cluster, wait for the corresponding VMI to reach the Succeeded phase.